 Exceptions that are routed to a lower Exception level than the level being executed are implicitly masked.
 The exception will be pended until the PE changes to an Exception level equal to, or lower than, the one routed to.

-Determining the Execution state an exception is taken to
+Determining which Execution state an exception is taken to

 The Execution state of an Exception level that an exception is taken to is determined by a higher Exception level.
 Assuming all Exception levels are implemented the following table shows how the Execution state is determined.